pastebin3/arr_stack/README.md

 *The WebUI administrator username is: admin
 The WebUI administrator password was not set.
 > A temporary password is provided for this session: <your-password-will-be-here>*
+2. GUI method
-2. or get the password via portainer GUI log
+>> get the password via portainer GUI log
 ---
 Now you can go to URL:
 > http://localhost:8080